mumblez/gwg/README.md

     - ensure only gwg user can read config file
 - start server as newly created user!, if you have a systemd system, see the gwg.service sample file and instructions below

+As we don't support tls / ssl, it's advisable to host this behind an SSL terminated load balancer / server!

 # Notes

 ## Hot Reloading